 As such, the skin protects your inner organs and it is in need of daily care and protection to maintain its health.
 This chapter will introduce the structure and functions of the integumentary system, as well as some of the diseases, disorders, and injuries that can affect this system.

 Cross-section of all skin layers. [edit on Wikidata] The integumentary system comprises the skin and its appendages acting to protect the body from various kinds of damage, such as loss of water or damages from outside.
-The integumentary system includes hair, scales, feathers, hooves, and nails.This diagram with labels depicts and explains the details of The Skin Integumentary System.
+The integumentary system includes hair, scales, feathers, hooves, and nails.This human anatomy diagram with labels depicts and explains the details and or parts of the The Skin Integumentary System.
+Human anatomy diagrams and charts show internal organs, body systems, cells, conditions, sickness and symptoms information and/or tips to ensure one lives in good health.